aws-samples/aws-iot-twinmaker-samples/src/libs/scene_utils/README.md

 ### Output

-TwinMaker scene with a node for the Cesium tileset of your 3D asset
+TwinMaker scene with a node for the Cesium tileset of your 3D asset.

 ### Supported file formats